Atk 0 Crit All ~My attack stat is negligible, so I can't help but rely on critical hits to succeed!~

 Slowly, I picked up the knife from her hands.
 Frankly, having a cute girl offer her allegiance to me was pretty flattering, but I refused to be that kind of a shallow person.
 An idea struck me.

-I slowly drew the knife from the sheath, making Saki move back slightly in surprise.
+I slowly drew the knife from the sheath, making Saki recoil slightly in surprise.

 “Saki the Destroyer, I see that you are chained by your past, one where you were unjustly toyed with by a demon.
 With my power as a Crit Electi, I hereby sever those chains that bind you.”